wolfstudying/Coursera_Developing_Data_Products_Assessment/Part2/readme.md

 as well,in order to prevent it can't displays well in your computer.Now if this thing happen,you can open "index.html" in your Chrome browser and it will display clearly.

-Please forgive me,best wishes to you.
+This is just the html,there have no necessary slidify envrionment to run it.I Hope you get the environment by yourself.It will run well in your slidify envrionment.Please forgive me,best wishes to you.